 School Safety Law

 On January 1, 2006, all Michigan School Districts must comply with a series of Public Acts related to school safety (2005 PA 129-131 and 138).
 Commencing January 1, 2006, all employees, new and current, will be required to have a criminal history record check conducted by the Michigan State Police (MSP) and the Federal Bureau of Investigation (FBI).
 The new law also requires you, as an employee of the district/school to self-report to your employer and the Michigan Department of Education when you have been arraigned/charged with a crime.
 You must do so within three business days or you will be guilty of an additional crime.
-Employees will report this information to Cynthia Ryan, Director of HR.
+Employees will report this information to the Executive Director of HR.

 Non-paid volunteers do not need to be fingerprinted, but do need to complete the Criminal Background Check form found here.
 The completed form is to be returned to the main office at the school building.